karino2/TeFWiki-Electron/TeFWiki_concept.md

 # What's TeFWiki?

-TeFWiki is a wiki system based on the plain text file, markdown + WikiLink.
+TeFWiki is a personal local wiki system based on the plain text file, markdown + WikiLink.

 - Plain text file, no metadata, just one folder
+- Local, no network
 - markdown + WikiLink (ex: `[[SomeLink]]`)
+- Rendering with modern CSS ([bulma.css](https://bulma.io))
-- Both Android phone and PC app
+- Android and PC app
  - For PC, Electron-based app.
 No need to set up a web server or DB
 - No sync feature, just use standard folder sync app (I use Google Drive+ [AutoSync for Google Drive](https://play.google.com/store/apps/details?id=com.ttxapps.drivesync&hl=en&gl=US) and can recommend, but you can use whatever you want)